 Exceptions for a student's eligibility to walk can be made on a case-by-case basis.
-Students with unfinished courses but on track for graduating within the following summer semester may be allowed to walk in the preceding Commencement ceremony at the discretion of the Dean of Faculty and/or the University Registrar.
+Students with unfinished courses but on track for graduating within the following summer semester may be allowed to walk in the preceding Commencement ceremony at the discretion of the Dean of Faculty.
 The student must present an application detailing a viable plan for completing their remaining degree requirements within or before the following fall semester.
-Undergraduate students who have not completed all of their degree requirements, but have met the eligibility criteria noted above, may receive permission to walk at Commencement at the discretion of the Dean of Faculty and/or the University Registrar.
+Undergraduate students who have not completed all of their degree requirements, but have met the eligibility criteria noted above, may receive permission to walk at Commencement at the discretion of the Dean of Faculty.